 Today, I would like to share with you my Kamakura hiking-hydrangea-viewing route.
 It is a relaxed, slow-paced stroll, with the exception of overwhelming crowds in some popular attractions. 😛

 How to get to Kamakura?

-There are three JR passes that offer visitors a discount getting around the Kamakura area.
+There are three JR passes that offer visitors a discount on getting around the Kamakura area.

 - Take Enoden (JR Line).
 Enoden 1-day pass ticket “Noriorikun” costs 600 yen and it permits unlimited use to board and disembark at any station on the Enoden line within one day.
 Enoden Line covers some of the best attractions in Enoshima including Engaku-Ji, Mitama Shrine, Gokuraku-Ji, and Joju-in.

 - Kamakura Edoshima Afternoon Pass is only for sale (1000 yen) after 1 pm.
-The pass covers access to Noriorikun, Escar, Samuel Cocking Garden, and Sea candle (lighthouse observation tower).
-The entire combo worths 1,460 yen and if you start your day after 1 pm, it could be a good choice for you.
+The pass covers access to Noriorikun, Escar, Samuel Cocking Garden, and Sea Candles (lighthouse observation tower).
+The entire combo is worth 1,460 yen and if you start your day after 1 pm, it could be a good choice for you.

 - Lastly, Enoshima 1-day pass “Eno=Pass” costs 1000 yen, and it offers unlimited access to 4 popular sites at Enoshima in a day.
 It has the advantage to combine a round-trip discount ticket and tickets to Enoshima attractions.